Extremal graphs for the odd prism

 \subsection{Tur\'{a}n number of regular polyhedrons}

 Let $G$ and $H$ be two simple graphs.
 We say that $G$ is {\it $H$-free} if it does not contain a subgraph isomorphic to $H$.
 For example, every bipartite graph is triangle-free.
-The {\it Tur\'an number} of a graph $H$, denoted by $\ex(n,H)$, is the maximum number of edges in an $n$-vertex $H$-free graph.
+The {\it Tur\'an number} of $H$, denoted by $\ex(n,H)$, is the maximum number of edges in an $n$-vertex $H$-free graph.
 Moreover, an $n$-vertex $H$-free graph with maximum number of edges is called an {\it extremal graph} for $H$.
-In general, it is possible that there are many (not only one) extremal graphs for a graph $H$.
+In general, it is possible that there are many (not only one) extremal graphs for $H$.
 For instance, our result in this article shares this phenomenon.
 The problem of determining Tur\'{a}n numbers is one of the cornerstones of graph theory.
 Observe that the balanced complete $r$-partite graph $T_r(n)$ is $K_{r+1}$-free.
 In 1941, Tur\'{a}n \cite{Turan41} proved $\mathrm{ex}(n,K_{r+1})=e(T_r(n))$.
 Moreover, $T_r(n)$ is the unique $K_{r+1}$-free graph attaining the maximum number of edges.
 In particular, for $r=2$, it gives

 which was early proved by Mantel \cite{MAN}; see, e.g., the monograph \cite[p.
 294]{Bo} for alternative proofs and extensions, and the surveys \cite{FS13,Sim13} for more related results.